Enrolling/Re-Enrolling in 4HOnline

 Dear 4-H Family,

 In 2018, the North Carolina 4-H Program began utilizing a new online enrollment system for all new and existing 4-H members and volunteers.
 The online enrollment system is called 4HOnline.
-If you created a new family profile in the 4HOnline system during the 2018 program year – it is now time to update that record for the new 2019-2020 programmatic year.
-If you did not create a new family profile in the 4HOnline system during 2018 – we ask that you take a few minutes and create your account.
+If you created a new family profile in the 4HOnline system during the 2018 or 2019 program year – it is now time to update that record for the new 2020-2021 programmatic year.
+If you did not create a new family profile in the 4HOnline system in the last 2 years – we ask that you take a few minutes and create your account.
 This letter provides guidance on the 4HOnline enrollment/re-enrollment process.

 Please note that effective January 1, 2019, only youth members and 4-H volunteers who are enrolled in 4HOnline will be considered active members and/or active 4-H volunteers. *4HOnline enrollment is on-going. *Active status will be required for individuals to participate in 4-H member activities, events, programs, and 4-H trips as well as for participation as a 4-H volunteer leader.
 NC 4-H operates on a calendar year and as such enrollment begins annually on Jan.
 1st.